ePages-de/epages-docs/_posts/2015-07-20-third-party-integration.md

 By carrying out these test we are alerted to these problems already at an early stage.

 Some companies even operate special test platforms with a separate endpoint.
-What sounds like a very depeloper-friendly offer, has a major disadvantage: doing the tests on one system and using a different system for production.
+What sounds like a very developer-friendly offer, has a major disadvantage: doing the tests on one system and using a different system for production.
 Ideally, the test system should act exactly as the live-system, but that is not always the case.
 This is especially annoying if after the rollout customers report problems that did not arise on the test platform.

 # The conclusion

 All in all one can say that third-party integrations are challenging for developers.
 But using suitable tools and a high test coverage can definitely help to master these challenges.
 Go for it!

+A special thanks to our technology partners for informing us just in time if they plan to make changes.